wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 ## Creating a new user in the default domain

 Click **USERS** and look for your single personal account.
 You should see in the **SOURCED FROM** column that it is a **Microsoft account**.
-We want to create a user in your default partner.onmschina.cn Azure Active Directory domain.
+We want to create a user in your default .partner.onmschina.cn Azure Active Directory domain.

 ![](./media/resource-group-create-work-id-from-personal/defaultdirectoryuserslisting.png)